interledger/rfcs/00XX-common-ledger-protocol/00XX-common-ledger-protocol.md

 - If an unreadable CLP packet is received, no response should be sent.
 An unreadable CLP packet is one which is structurally invalid, i.e. terminates before length prefixes dictate or contains illegal characters.

 These behaviors are important for preventing accidental feedback loops.
-If an unexpected message triggered an error, that error may be unexpected to the sender.
+If an unexpected packet triggered an error, that error may be unexpected to the sender.
 The sender would reply with another unexpected error, causing an infinite loop.
-Unreadable messages must be ignored too.
+Unreadable packets must be ignored too.
 If an application got onto a CLP connection and spoke the wrong protocol, it would trigger an error from CLP.
 This might trigger an error from the application, and it would devolve into another infinite loop.